CompCogNeuro/CompCogNeuro.github.io/content/kinase-algorithm.md

 * **Soft bounding and contrast enhancement:** The strength of any given synaptic connection is strongly bounded, unlike the weights in most [[abstract neural network]] models.
 We use a standard exponential-approach "soft bounding" dynamic (increases are multiplied by $1-w$; decreases by $w$).
 In addition, as developed in the [[Leabra]] model, it is useful to add a _contrast enhancement_ mechanism to counteract the compressive effects of this soft bounding, so that effective weights span the full range of weight values.

 * **Zero-sum weight changes:** In some cases it can also be useful to constrain the faster error-driven weight changes to be zero-sum, which is supported by an optional parameter.
-This zero-sum logic was nicely articulated by [[@^Schraudolph98]], and is implemented in the widely-used ResNet models.
+This zero-sum logic was nicely articulated by [[@^Schraudolph98]], and is implemented in the widely used ResNet models.

 * **Sigmoidal activation derivative and noise suppression:** An important general learning principle is to focus learning changes on a smaller subset of neurons that are most likely to be particularly _sensitive_ to the current learning context (stimulus, nature of the errors, etc), so that the changes will have the maximum impact while minimizing changes to neurons that are already committed to other contexts, to reduce interference effects.
 Interestingly, this is the effect of multiplying by the derivative of a sigmoidal activation function in error backpropagation ($y' = y (1-y)$ for the standard logistic function).
 This concentrates learning on the most sensitive neurons with activations around .5, while those that are already strongly committed to being on or off learn less.